Lesson 1.4: Disambiguating Parses

 apply associativity to has only a single production, but we could equally well

-write a priority block with multiple productions and an associativity.
+write a priority block with multiple productions and one associativity.

-For example, consider the following, different grammar (lesson-04-c.k
+For example, consider the grammar below (file lesson-04-c.k

 ):